 is the name of the national languages character coding (Russian, Turkish, Chinese ...) into the computer binary form.

-All characters used to be stored into one byte originally, it means that it was possible to code a total of 256 different characters.
+All characters used to be stored in one byte originally, it means that it was possible to code a total of 256 different characters.
 The first 128 characters are standardized as so-called ASCII table

 , where all the lower case letters (a-z), capital letters (A-Z) without diacritic (i.e. national dependent characters) and digits (0, 1-9) are defined, including the special characters like comma, semicolon, colon and many others.

 The remaining 128 characters can be used for coding the special national language characters.
 There are for example the characters á, č, ü, etc., used for Central European languages and ф, и, б, ъ, etc. characters used in the Russian.
 Unfortunatelly the number of these special national language characters is too high, therefore all of them cannot be coded using the remaining 128 resources.
 That is why the special code pages has been created for different national language groups.
 For example, the Win-1250